Catsuko/tabletop/README.md

 Tabletop is a library for creating board games with Elixir.

-## TODO

-  * create tic-tac-toe game using library
-  * create checkers using library
-  * create chess using library

 ## Installation

 Add `:tabletop` to the list of dependencies in `mix.exs`: